 Halton

-Holy Spirit Catholic Primary School, Runcorn – 1 vacancy
+Holy Spirit Catholic Primary School, Runcorn – 2 vacancies

 St Augustine’s Catholic Primary School, Runcorn – 4 vacancies